MUSING 1

 Founded 1836 Newton County was home to several villages during the eighteenth-century, including Oni, Tchanke, Tala and Tala poucta, see Figures 3 and 4.
 That said, compared to Neshoba and Kemper Counties there are far fewer CIP in Newton County, see Figure 3.
 Only Townships T8 R13 and T7 R13 merit a dozen or more CIP.

 Let's begin with Figure 3A or Township T8 R13.
 There is a density of CIP near the center of the township.
 Recall we had the French period village Bistasha located in Sections 9, 10 and 16.
 It would seem that these CIPs represent a band.
-In Neshoba County (above) we said that Swanton's Biasha band was in western Neshoba.
-The issue is not that there are two bands.
-The issue is which is the true Biasha?
-Did the band split?
-Villages did divide particularly after the Choctaw Civil War.
-If one is Biasha, what is the name of the other?
+This band was named after the earlier village of Bistasha.
 There are no other bands represented in the Township.

 In Township T7 R13 (see Figure 3B) all of the CIP are located on the eastern side of the township around our location of French period village Abissa in Sections 13, 24 and 25.
 I feel comfortable calling Abissa a band.